evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Interior

+You can choose between several interior designs.
 The seat layout is seven seats with two in front, three seats in the second row and two seats on third row.

 ### First row seats